Back to Blog Main

 Fenway Park

-Take me out to the ball game!
 Home of the Boston Red Sox and the Green Monster, this ballpark is a Bostonian staple.
 Enjoy classic ballpark fare at the oldest active MLB stadium and spot the lone red seat in the sea of green where the longest home run hit at Fenway landed.
 Hit by Ted Williams on June 9, 1946, measured 502 feet.
 Fenway Park has the unique character of the very community that fills its stands.

 Enjoy Boston Sightseeing on your Cruise Journey

 Whether you’re a history buff or a foodie that can’t wait to sink your teeth into a Boston cream pie, there’s something everyone in this iconic city.
-Take the time during your pre-cruise package on your Yankee Seaport Cruise, New England Explorer Cruise, Cape Codder Cruise, or Grand New England Cruise, to see it all.
+Take the time during your pre-cruise package on your Northeast Harbors Cruise, New England Explorer Cruise, Cape Codder Cruise, or Grand New England Cruise, to see it all.
 Make travel easy, meet other cruisers, and get to the boat without a care in the world.